 Self-employed and freelance tax fines in Italy

-How to find an Italian accountant or financial adviser
+How to find an Italian accountant or financial advisor

 Getting your head around the Italian tax system can take time and effort.
-Therefore, accessing professional financial advice from an English-speaking tax expert can be invaluable, when you file a self-employed tax return in Italy.
+Therefore, accessing professional financial advice from an English-speaking tax expert can be invaluable, when you file a self-employed tax return.
+Firms offering these services in Italy include:

-You can find an accountant by searching this directory or contacting the CNDCEC (Consiglio Nazionale dei Dottori Commercialisti e degli Esperti Contabili), the trade body for accountants operating in Italy.
+You can find an accountant by searching Expatica’s business directory or contacting the CNDCEC (Consiglio Nazionale dei Dottori Commercialisti e degli Esperti Contabili), the trade body for accountants operating in Italy.

 Useful resources